PavelGonzales/css-triggers/README.md

-# CSS properties which trigger composition, paint, or layout
+# CSS properties that trigger composition, paint, or layout

 ## Composite